 Hydraulic fracturing.
 Various federal and state initiatives are underway to regulate, or further investigate, the environmental impacts of hydraulic fracturing, a practice that involves the pressurized injection of water, chemicals and other substances into rock formation to stimulate production of oil and natural gas.
 The U.S. Congress has considered legislation to amend the federal Safe Drinking Water Act (SDWA) to subject hydraulic fracturing operations to regulation under the SDWA s Underground Injection Control Program and to require the disclosure of chemicals used in the hydraulic fracturing process.
 Any such legislation could make it easier for third parties opposed to hydraulic fracturing to initiate legal proceedings against us.
 In addition, the federal government is currently undertaking several studies of hydraulic fracturing s potential impacts.
 The Secretary of Energy Advisory Board published their ninety-day report that included a number of recommendations.
 On December 21, 2012, the EPA published an update on its ongoing national study currently underway to better understand any potential impacts of hydraulic fracturing on drinking water resources.
-A report that compiles the results of various research projects is expected during 2014.
-The EPA has developed draft permitting guidance under the SDWA where the EPA is the permitting authority for hydraulic fracturing activities that use diesel fuels in fracturing fluids.
-In addition, on

-October 21, 2011, the EPA announced its intention to propose regulations by 2014 under the federal Clean Water Act to regulate waste water discharges from hydraulic fracturing and other natural gas production.
-Further, on May 24, 2013, the federal Bureau of Land Management published a supplemental notice of proposed rulemaking governing hydraulic fracturing on federal and Indian lands that replaces a prior draft of proposed rulemaking issued by the agency in May 2012.
+On June 5, 2015, the EPA released a draft of the report associated with the study.
+EPA s draft report indicated that while there are potential vulnerabilities in the water lifecycle that could impact drinking water, hydraulic fracturing activities have not led to widespread systemic impacts to drinking water resources.
+The EPA accepted comments on the draft report and expects to release a final peer reviewed report in 2016.
+In addition, on April 7, 2015, the EPA proposed new Clean Water Act effluent guidelines applicable to control unconventional oil and gas wastewater discharges from POTW.
+Further, on May 24, 2013, the federal Bureau of Land Management (BLM) published a supplemental notice of proposed rulemaking governing hydraulic fracturing on federal and Indian lands that replaces a prior draft of proposed rulemaking issued by the agency in May 2012.
 The revised proposed rule would continue to require public disclosure of chemicals used in hydraulic fracturing on federal and Indian lands, confirmation that wells used in fracturing operations meet appropriate construction standards, and development of appropriate plans for managing flowback water that returns to the surface.
+On March 20, 2015, the BLM released a final rule applicable to hydraulic fracturing operations on federal and tribal lands.
+Several states, trade groups and companies have challenged the legality of the BLM rule in federal court.
+On September 30, 2015, the U.S. District Court for the District of Wyoming issued a preliminary injunction, blocking BLM from enforcing the new rules nationwide.
+On December 10, 2015, the U.S. Department of Interior appealed that injunction to the Tenth Circuit Court of Appeals.